anandkanav92/NOTES/concepts.md

 # Bayesian optimization

 - Bayesian optimization is an iterative algorithm that predicts the distribution of the performance of the learning model with respect to the hyperparamaeters.
 It is comprised of two major components : a surrogate model and an acquisition function.
 Using the results obtained from the different evaluations, surrogate model is fitted to a distribution.
 The acquisition function uses this model to determine the next values of hyperparameters to evaluate.
-In order to obtain optimal results using bayesian
+The acqisition
 - wide applicability (DNNs for image classification, speech recognition and neural language modelling) \ref https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7352306
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5ODEzOTMxLC01NDg3MTI2NjksMTUyOT
+eyJoaXN0b3J5IjpbMjA4NDg3OTQyNSwxMzk4MTM5MzEsLTU0OD
-U1MjIwNiwtNTEyNjYyNjgyLC0xNjYyNTg4NDk0LDM0NjkzMjkz
+cxMjY2OSwxNTI5NTUyMjA2LC01MTI2NjI2ODIsLTE2NjI1ODg0
-MywtMTIxNDAxNjE0NCwtMTkyOTk3Mjg5OCwzNzQzMTY3MzcsLT
+OTQsMzQ2OTMyOTMzLC0xMjE0MDE2MTQ0LC0xOTI5OTcyODk4LD
-MzOTg3ODQ1OSwxMTY4MzU3MTc2LDcyMjg3NjMzNCwtMzE5MzE0
+M3NDMxNjczNywtMzM5ODc4NDU5LDExNjgzNTcxNzYsNzIyODc2
-MzQ1LC0yMDM3NjQ2NjIsMTU4NzE2MDkwMCwtNjY0MDA4NzQxLD
+MzM0LC0zMTkzMTQzNDUsLTIwMzc2NDY2MiwxNTg3MTYwOTAwLC
-c3NTg5NTI1LC05NjQ3NjM1MzAsLTgwNjE0NjUyMiwxNDgzODQy
+02NjQwMDg3NDEsNzc1ODk1MjUsLTk2NDc2MzUzMCwtODA2MTQ2
-MzkyXX0=
+NTIyXX0=
 -->